Authentic Carne Asada Recipe

 Instructions

-• Preheat the grill to HIGH heat.
+• Prep the grill.
+Preheat the grill to HIGH heat.

-• Add the steak to the preheated grill and cook for another 6 to 8 minutes per side or until desired doneness.
-Note that flank steak tastes best when cooked to rare or medium rare because it's a lean cut of steak.
+• Grill it.
+Remove the steak from the marinade and lightly pat it dry with paper towels.
+Add the steak to the preheated grill and cook for 6-8 minutes per side, or until it reaches the desired doneness.
+Note that flank steak tastes best when cooked to a rare or medium-rare doneness, as it's a lean cut of steak.
+Refer to the temperature guide in the notes below to cook your steak to your preferred temperature.

 Stovetop Method